python-poetry/poetry/docs/repositories.md

 See [Using environment variables]({{< relref "configuration#using-environment-variables" >}}) for more information on how to configure Poetry with environment variables.

-If your password starts with a dash (e.g. randomly generated tokens in a CI environment), it will be parsed as a command line option instead of a password.
+If your password starts with a dash (e.g., randomly generated tokens in a CI environment), it will be parsed as a command line option instead of a password.
 You can prevent this by adding double dashes to prevent any following argument from being parsed as an option.